-Objective/Timeline(s) Submit approved Annual Progress Reports to HCD annually by April 1.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.2, 3.2
+Objective/Timeline(s) - Submit approved Annual Progress Reports to HCD annually by April 1.

+Mid-Term evaluation in 2025.

+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 2.2, 3.2

 PROGRAM 18: SURPLUS LANDS

 The City will identify and prioritize State and local surplus lands available for housing development affordable to lower-income households and report on these lands in accordance with the requirements of Assembly Bill (AB) 1486 (2019).
 The City will report on surplus lands annually through the Housing Element Annual Progress Reports.